Substance Abuse and Addiction Treatment Resources in Macon

 Alcohol & Drug Rehab Centers in Macon, Georgia

 Especially in a small town where it’s easy to fall into negative pressures from friends, it can be very difficult to admit that drugs or alcohol have become a problem.
-It takes a lot of courage to determine that you can and will be able to accomplish more in your career and with your family if you were able to maintain sobriety.
+It takes a lot of courage to determine that you can and will be able to accomplish more in your career and with your family if you were able to maintain a substance-free lifestyle.
 You do not have to go through this alone.
 Finding the help you need is possible and an important part of the treatment process.
-More intensive inpatient drug rehab treatments in Macon, GA for addiction work better for people with severe issues, while more flexible and independent treatments are better for those who do not have as long of a history with substances.
-Working with experienced professionals and finding a support network of peers who want you to be successful in sobriety will make a big difference.
+More intensive inpatient drug rehab treatments for addiction work better for people with severe issues, while more flexible and independent treatments are better for those who do not have as long of a history with substances.
+Working with experienced professionals and finding a support network of peers who want you to be successful in living substance-free will make a big difference.

 Macon Residential Treatment Programs

 If you have had years of drug or alcohol use, to the point where you can barely remember not using, you may wish to consider a residential rehab program.
 This is the most intensive type of treatment, and it often starts with a medically assisted detoxification.
 Some drugs require medical oversight for safety.
-Patients of inpatient drug rehab treatments in Macon, GA stay in on-site rooms for maximum oversight by trained professionals, who also lead a highly structured program that include group therapy and skill-development workshops.
-These programs are designed to replace negative habits and behaviors with positive ones, well before the day-to-day normal stress of life returns.
+Patients of inpatient drug rehab treatments stay in on-site rooms for maximum oversight by trained professionals who also lead a highly structured program that include group therapy and skill-development workshops.
+These programs are designed to replace negative habits and behaviors with positive ones well before the normal day-to-day stress of life returns.

 Macon Partial Hospitalization Programs

 Often as a next tier toward independent living for those who have successfully completed an inpatient program, Partial hospitalization programs can be a great start for those who require less oversight.
 These PHPs offer on-site, independent-living style housing for patients, or patients may choose to live at home during the treatment period.
 There is a fair amount of medical oversight, including during the detox process, but the overall structure of the program is more flexible.
-It is designed to offer the intensity of inpatient drug rehab treatments in Macon, GA, but with added independence as one transitions into sober living.
+It is designed to offer the intensity of inpatient drug rehab treatments, but with added independence as one transitions into substance-free living.

 Macon Outpatient Treatment Programs

-In Macon and throughout Georgia, there are drug rehab programs that can work for you.
-It can feel overwhelming to decide which is best, especially if you have tried to achieve sobriety before.
+There are drug rehab programs that can work for you.
+It can feel overwhelming to decide which is best, especially if you have tried to achieve a substance-free lifestyle before.
 Remember that you can do it.
-The most important thing when choosing a program is to be honest with your situation.
+The most important thing when choosing a program is to be honest about your situation.
 Look at your drug history, the types of drugs or alcohol you use and the severity of your problem.
 Think honestly about your home life.
-Are the people at home supportive of your sobriety, or would time away be more beneficial on your path to sobriety?
+Are the people at home supportive of your substance-free lifestyle, or would time away be more beneficial on your path to living substance-free?
 Finally, investigate your medical insurance policy.
-Some health care providers will pay for part or all of a Macon drug treatment facility.
-If you still have questions, take this information and connect with an addiction specialist at The Recovery Village.
-These trained professionals are just a phone call away and have helped people with experiences similar to yours.
+Some health care providers will pay for part or all of a drug treatment facility.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.